-After all necessary data is collected and entered into the Matrix, the results can be analyzed and key findings should be recorded in last column of the Evaluation Plan Matrix or a separate Summary Matrix (templates are provided in the digital version of this Handbook).
+After collection of all necessary data and entering into the Matrix, the results can be analyzed and key findings recorded in the last column of the Evaluation Plan Matrix or a separate Summary Matrix (templates provided in the digital version of this Handbook).
 Key findings should highlight the majority behavior or outcome and not outliers.
 Key findings should also highlight changes in conditions before and after implementation.